flexera-public/policy_templates/cost/azure/reserved_instances/utilization/README.md

 ## What it does

 This Policy Template leverages the [Azure EA API for Reserved Instance Utilization](https://docs.microsoft.com/en-us/rest/api/billing/enterprise/billing-enterprise-api-reserved-instance-usage#request-for--reserved-instance-usage-summary).
-It will notify only if utilization of a RI falls below the value specified in the `Show RI's with utilization below this value` field.
+It will notify only if utilization of a RI falls below the value specified in the `Show Reservations with utilization below this value (%)` field.
 It examines the RI utilization for the prior 7 days or 30 days (starting from 2 days ago) in making this determination.

 ## Input Parameters